nllz/IRTF-HRPC/draft-research.md

 Content-agnosticism
 : Treating network traffic identically regardless of content.

-Debugging
-: Debugging is a methodical process of finding and reducing the number of bugs, or defects, or malfunctions in a protocol or its implementation, thus making it behave as expected.
-It also includes analyzing the consequences that might have emanate from the error.
-Debugging tends to be harder when various subsystems are tightly coupled, as changes in one may cause bugs to emerge in another. {{WP-Debugging}}

-: The process through which people troubleshoot a technical issue, which may include inspection of program source code or device configurations.
-Can also include tracing or monitoring packet flow.

 Decentralized
-: Opportunity for implementation or deployment of standards, protocols or systems without one single point of control.
+: Implementation or deployment of standards, protocols or systems without one single point of control.

 End-to-End
-: The principal of extending characteristics of a protocol or system as far as possible within the system. technical this means that intermediaries should not modify messages but simply route them to their desired end-points as capabilities should be given by the end-points, that the network then interconnects rather than controls.
+: The principal of extending characteristics of a protocol or system as far as possible within the system. technically this means that intermediaries should not modify messages but simply route them to their desired end-points as capabilities should be given by the end-points, that the network then interconnects rather than controls.
 For example, end-to-end instant message encryption would conceal communications from one user's instant messaging application through any intermediate devices and servers all the way to the recipient's instant messaging application.
 If the message was decrypted at any intermediate point--for example at a service provider--then the property of end-to-end encryption would not be present.

 : One of the key architectural guidelines of the Internet is the end-to-end principle in the papers by Saltzer, Reed, and Clark {{Saltzer}} {{Clark}}.
 The end-to-end principle was originally articulated as a question of where best not to put functions in a communication system.
 Yet, in the ensuing years, it has evolved to address concerns of maintaining openness, increasing reliability and robustness, and preserving the properties of user choice and ease of new service development as discussed by Blumenthal and Clark in {{Blumenthal}}; concerns that were not part of the original articulation of the end-to-end principle. {{RFC3724}}